cybertooth-io/ermahgerd-rails-api-cognito/README.md

 ### Redis

-Redis is used by JWTSessions to store Tokens and is also used by Sidekiq to queue up jobs.
+Redis is used by Sidekiq to queue up jobs.

-JWTSessions is configured in `config/initializers/jwt_session.rb` to use database `0`.

 Sidekiq is configured in `config/initializers/sidekiq.rb` to use database `1`.